Ombi-app/Ombi.Docs/docs/guides/migrating-databases.md

 **P: How do I migrate if I'm using docker?**

-S: Configure a database_multi.json as needed and place it into the `/config` folder.
-In the docker storage config, mount the `ombi_sqlite_mysql` as something like `/migrate`. `exec ombi bash` and install the appropriate python3 tools (`apt update; apt install python3 python3-mysqldb -y;`).
-Run your appropriate command for python like  `python3 ombi_sqlite2mysql_multi.py -c /config` and your migration will take place.
+S: Configure `database_multi.json` as needed and place it into the `/config` folder.
+In the docker storage config, mount the `ombi_sqlite_mysql` folder to the container (we recommend mounting it as `/migrate`).
+Run `docker exec ombi bash` and install the appropriate python3 tools (`apt update; apt install python3 python3-mysqldb -y;`).
+Run your appropriate command for python like  `python3 /migrate/ombi_sqlite2mysql_multi.py -c /config` and your migration will take place.

 ---